Your project will be evaluated by certified Udacity code reviewers in about 24 hours

 By the end of the Nanodegree you'll have built a diverse portfolio of projects to show employers.
 You'll also have the opportunity to prepare for your new career with reviews of your online presence (resume, LinkedIn, portfolio), prepare for interviews, take part in workshops covering topics like networking and salary negotiation as well as take part in a new program facilitating job placement.

-A Nanodegree is both a curriculum and a credential, developed in partnership with leading technology companies.
+A Nanodegree program is both a curriculum and a credential, developed in partnership with leading technology companies.
 Our belief is the best way to establish the ultimate hireability of our students is to see them certified with credentials created - and endorsed - by the very companies where they want to work.
 We make this possible by:

 This Nanodegree program will teach you the skills required to become a Front-End Web Developer.
 We’ve designed this curriculum with expert web developers and hiring managers, allowing you to demonstrate your skills by completing a series of projects approved by leading employers as the critical indicators of job-readiness.
 Specifically, you’ll: